Connect with others who understand.

 Symptoms of Vasculitis

-When the blood vessel walls become inflamed, they can thicken, scar, or develop areas of weakness.
-All of these changes make it difficult for blood to flow properly.
-Circulation can slow down, which can limit how much oxygen and nutrients reach the cells and inhibit normal cell functioning.
+When the blood vessel walls become inflamed, they can thicken, scar, or become weak in certain areas.
+These changes make it difficult for blood to flow properly.
+Blood circulation can slow down, limiting how much oxygen and nutrients reach the cells and causing them to stop working properly.

-Depending on where in the body vasculitis develops, the condition can cause a wide array of symptoms affecting the skin, joints, brain, nerves, heart, lungs, or intestines.
+Depending on where in the body vasculitis develops, the condition can cause a wide range of symptoms.
+It may affect the skin, joints, brain, nerves, kidneys, heart, lungs, or intestines.
 Symptoms can range in severity from mild to life-threatening.

 Skin and Joint Symptoms